manenim/manenimabasi/_pages/about.md

 I am a graduate of Covenant University, Nigeria

-As a material scientist, I have a strong background in mathematics and anylitical skills
+Coming from a backgrond in material science, I have a strong background in mathematics and anylitical skills

-my Research interest lies in Deep Learning and its multidicsciplinary applications.
+My Research interest lies in Deep Learning and its multidicsciplinary applications.

 I am passionate about making machine learning and its many benefits accessible to all.